fengyq/fengyq.github.io/README.md

 # Yuanqing Feng's Personal Website

-Welcome to the personal website of Yuanqing Feng, a Research Associate at the University of Pennsylvania.
-This site showcases my research, publications, and professional journey, focusing on genetic mechanisms underlying human evolution, phenotypic diversity, and disease susceptibility.
+Welcome to the personal website of Yuanqing Feng.
+I am a scientist focusing on genetic mechanisms underlying human evolution, phenotypic diversity, and disease susceptibility.

-## Website Overview

-- **Home**: Introduction and overview of my research interests and background.
-- **Resume**: Detailed resume including education, research experience, awards, and technical skills.
-- **Research**: Information about current research areas and projects.
-- **Publications**: A list of my publications with links to full texts and additional resources.
-- **People**: Meet the team and collaborators.
-- **News**: Latest updates and news related to my research and professional activities.

 ## Technologies Used